 Fly ash resistivity depends primarily on the chemical composition of the ash, the ambient flue gas temperature, and the amounts of water vapor and SO3 in the flue gas.
-High resistivity, which is characteristic of low-sulfur coal, causes uncertainty in sizing cold-side ESP's, which generally operate at temperatures of 120° to 175°C (250°-350°F).
+High resistivity, which is characteristic of certain low-sulfur coals, causes uncertainly in sizing cold-side ESP's, which generally operate at temperatures of 120° to 175°C (250°-350°F).